djkormo/mlnet-tutorial/docs/getting-started/README.md

 * Trainer - The console application that is going to train the model
 * Model - The components related to the model itself

-We haven't setup any references between the projects.
+We haven't set up any references between the projects.
 We'll do that next.

-First, there's the model project that will contain the classes that define the input, and output of the model and any other code that relates to the model.
+First, there's the model project that contains the classes that define the input, and output of the model and any other code that relates to the model.

-The website project will provide a user interface to use the model.
-It needs a reference to the model project in order to use it.
+The website project provides a user interface to use the model.
+It needs a reference to the model project to use it.

 Finally, we have a trainer project that is used to train the machine learning model.
-This also needs a reference to the model project.
+The trainer project also needs a reference to the model project.

 To set up the references, use the following commands: